Changing your StackPath subscription is simple and can be completed directly from within the StackPath Control Panel.

 - Select the Action drop-down for the Stack you would like to modify, and select Manage Stack Subscriptions

-- On this page, you can review your current plan, and will be prompted to select your new plan.
+- On this page, review the current plan, and accept the prompt to select your new plan.

 - You may also choose to Build Your Own Stack from the individual service options